dariofedes/secure-users-api/README.md

 ## 1.2.0

 Until now, users' passwords were stored in the database unencrypted, which compromised our users' accounts in the event of an attack that exposed the database.
 We now use [`bcrypt`](https://www.npmjs.com/package/bcrypt) to store passwords securely encrypted.

+## 2.0.0

+Until now, our API was relatively secure, but it was vulnerable to attackers creating fake user accounts in bulk.
+We now perform email verification before allowing the user to authenticate or allow other users to request the user information.